thepmsquare/square_authentication/README.md

     - logout: added app_id as new parameter and validation for that.
     - generate_access_token: added app_id as new parameter and validation for that.
 - added 2 new endpoints
-    - get user app ids: **access token validation pending**
+    - get user app ids: **access token validation pending**.
-    - change user app ids: **access token validation pending**
+    - change user app ids: **access token validation pending**.
-- add versions for all endpoint paths
+- add versions for all endpoint paths.
-- make it compatible with square_database_helper 2.x
+- make it compatible with square_database_helper 2.x.
-- username in database will always be lowercase
+- username in database will always be lowercase.
-- standardise output formats for all api
+- standardise output formats for all api.

 ### v1.0.0